 Since this course is highly discussion based, your regular attendance and active participation are essential both to your own learning and to that of your classmates.
-You will be allowed excused three absences, no questions asked, however, apart from emergencies, you must inform me of your intended absence BEFORE you miss class.
+Since this is a short course, there are no fee excused absences, but you will be excused in the case of emergency or important personal conflicts.
+You must inform me of your intended absence BEFORE you miss class if possible.
 If you don't notify me in advance, your absence will count as unexcused, and will incur a penalty in your participation grade.